Mary Anne Disraeli: Biography

 She is buried with Disraeli in a vault in the Church of St Michael and All Angels Church, Hughenden, in Hughenden, Buckinghamshire, close to the Disraeli family home, Hughenden Manor.
 The house is now in the care of the National Trust, and has been preserved in the state when it was occupied by the Disraelis.
 It is open to the public as a visitor attraction.

 Cultural depictions

 George Arliss became renowned for his portrayal of the man in the 1911 play, Disraeli (which Arliss commissioned), in its 1917 revival, and in the 1921 and 1929 film adaptations.
-In all four productions, Arliss' wife, Florence Arliss (née Montgomery), appeared in the role of Mary.
+In the latter three productions, Arliss' wife, Florence Arliss, appeared in the role of Mary.

-In The Prime Minister, a 1941 British historical film starring John Gielgud as Disraeli, Mary is portrayed by Diana Wynyard.
+In The Prime Minister, a 1941 British historical film starring John Gielgud as Disraeli, Mary was portrayed by Diana Wynyard.

+In The Invincible Mr Disraeli, (1963) she was portrayed by Greer Garson.
+Trevor Howard acted the part of her husband.

-In the four-part 1978 ATV miniseries Disraeli: Portrait of a Romantic, written by David Butler, she is portrayed by Mary Peach, opposite Ian McShane as Disraeli.
+In the four-part 1978 ATV miniseries Disraeli: Portrait of a Romantic, written by David Butler, she was portrayed by Mary Peach, opposite Ian McShane as Disraeli.
 The miniseries was presented in the U.S. on PBS's Masterpiece Theatre in 1980 and was nominated for the Emmy Award for Outstanding Limited Series.